centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-cisco-standard-ssh.md

 A user is required to query the resource by SSH.
 There is no need for root or sudo privileges.
-There are two possible ways to log in through SSH, either by exchanging the SSH key from **centreon-engine** user to the target resource, or by setting your unique user and password directly in the host macros.
+There are two possible ways to log in through SSH, either by exchanging the SSH key from the **centreon-engine** user to the target resource, or by setting your unique username and password directly in the host macros.

 ## Installing the monitoring connector